 Add a little imagination.
 I mean, really, could there have been evidence remaining from one of the Ripper murders?

-In Time Lapse, I resolve those questions.
+In my award-winning mystery, Time Lapse, I resolve those questions.
 Are my solutions believable?
 Read it and let me know.